edwinwebb/text-pitfall-game/readme.md

 # Pitfall
 An hour-long project based on the classic DOS game.
-Some tinkering and improvments made over a train journey.
+Some tinkering and improvements made over a train journey.

 [Play Here](http://edwinwebb.github.io/text-pitfall-game/)